pellared/go-build-pipeline-demo/README.md

 ### `test`

-Runs tests and generates coverage even if some test fails.
+Runs tests and generates code coverage even if any test fails.